honeytrap/honeytrap/README.md

 ```

 ## API
-Honeytrap exposes a specific API which allows us to easily retrieve data about sessions and events which are occuring within the deployed instance.
-This API allows anyone using the project to expose an interface to showcase the different occuring sessions running on the instance.
+Honeytrap exposes a specific API which allows us to easily retrieve data about sessions and events which are occurring within the deployed instance.
+This API allows anyone using the project to expose an interface to showcase the different occurring sessions running on the instance.

 ### HTTP API
 The HTTP API exposed by Honeytrap is a *GET* only API that focuses on providing access to **events** and **sessions**.
 The sessions contain data about the users and credentials in containers, and events data provides a view of all processes that executed during the specific container usage and session periods.